tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   requires the server to decline ESNI-established sessions if it did not accept ESNI.

-- The client MUST verify that the certificate is valid for ESNIConfig.public_name.
+- The client MUST verify that the certificate is valid for ESNIConfigContents.public_name.
   If invalid, it MUST abort the connection with the appropriate alert.

 - If the server requests a client certificate, the client MUST respond with an